jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 * I change the statement to make it :ref:`True<test_what_is_true>`

   .. code-block:: python
-    :lineno-start: 33
+    :lineno-start: 19
-    :emphasize-lines: 1
+    :emphasize-lines: 6

+        def test_assertion_error_w_none(self):
+            assert None is None
+            assert False is not None
+            assert True is not None
+            assert 0 is not None
-            assert 0.0 is not None
+            assert 0.0  not None

+    # NOTES

   the test passes